Ericjung008/Twitter-Sentiment-Analysis/README.md

 Similarly, you can add or remove words in the list from [stopwords.py](https://github.com/Ericjung008/Twitter-Sentiment-Analysis/blob/main/py%20files/stopwords.py).

 ## Data
-On your terminal, run the following command:
+On a terminal window, run the following command:
 ```
 python3 ETL.py
 ```